marcocrowe/linux-bash-scripting-create-users-py/readme.md

 # OS Scripting and Python Assignment

-Creating a Python Script to Generate User Account
+Creating a Python Script to Generate User Accounts in a Linux System

+**Development Journal:** A journal of the development of the application is kept at [Development Journal](./docs/development-journal.md) file.

 ## Requirements